Stoyanova Lab News

 Welcome to the lab, Reva!

-Stoyanova lab is excited to share our new publication on the British Journal of Cancer on identifying a 5-gene signature panel for the prediction of prostate cancer progression.
+Stoyanova lab is excited to share our new publication on the American Journal of Clinical and Experimental Urology on identifying UCH-L1 as an important regulator of double-negative prostate cancer tumor growth and progression.